ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 4. Accept the **Terms of Use** and click **Create** to provision a new {{site.data.keyword.powerSys_notm}}.

-For more information on what each {site.data.keyword.powerSys_notm}} instance field means, refer to the following table:
+Refer to the following table for more information on each {site.data.keyword.powerSys_notm}} instance field.

 <table>
 <caption>Table 1.
-Power Virtual Server instance fields</caption>
+Power Systems Virtual Server instance fields</caption>
 <tr>
 <th>Field</th>
 <th>Description</th>